J. Craig Venter: Synthetic Genomics

-On March 25, 2016, Venter reported the creation of Syn 3.0, a synthetic genome having the fewest genes of any freely living organism (473 genes).
+On March 25, 2016, Venter reported the formation of Syn 3.0, a synthetic genome having the fewest genes of any freely living organism (473 genes).
 Their aim was to strip away all nonessential genes, leaving only the minimal set necessary to support life.
 This stripped-down, fast reproducing cell is expected to be a valuable tool for researchers in the field.

 In August 2018, Venter retired as chairman of the board, saying he wanted to focus on his work at the J. Craig Venter Institute.
-He will remain as a scientific advisor to the board.
+He remained as a scientific adviser to the board.

 J. Craig Venter Institute

-In 2006 Venter founded the J. Craig Venter Institute (JCVI), a nonprofit which conducts research in synthetic biology.
-It has facilities in La Jolla and in Rockville, Maryland and employs over 200 people.
+In 2006, Venter founded the J. Craig Venter Institute (JCVI), a nonprofit which conducts research in synthetic biology.
+It has facilities in La Jolla and in Rockville, Maryland, and employs over 200 people.